Editor’s Note: This post was updated on September 4, 2018, for accuracy and comprehensiveness. It was originally published on July 22, 2015.

 Assessing Your Risk

 According to the Mayo Clinic, using a measuring tape to measure your waistline is a fairly good way to estimate your visceral fat content.
-If your waist measures 35 inches (women) or 40 inches (men), you may be carrying too much visceral fat.
+If your waist measures over 35 inches for women or over 40 inches men, you may be carrying too much visceral fat.

-A second option is medical-grade BIA body composition testing.
+A great alternative to a DEXA test may be a medical BIA test.
 These tests measure the resistance experienced by an electric current as it travels through your body to determine your body fat percentage, which includes your visceral fat.
-Some advanced BIA devices are able to report visceral fat content, although you would need to ensure that the device you are using has this capability.
+Advanced BIA devices that take direct segmental measurements are able to report visceral fat content, although you would need to ensure that the device you are using has this capability.

 Knowing your body composition will give you a much better idea about your amount of visceral fat than BMI can.
-If your weight and/or BMI is considered “normal,” but your body composition test reveals you have a high body fat percentage (as with people who are skinny fat), you might want to consider making some lifestyle changes to reduce your risk of getting potentially serious diseases in the future.
+If your weight and/or BMI is considered “normal,” but your body composition test reveals if you have a high body fat percentage and low muscle mass (as with people who are skinny fat), you might want to consider making some lifestyle changes to reduce your risk of developing potentially serious health complications like heart disease in the future.
+If your body composition test provides your BMR, use that number to determine your daily calories needs as part of your weight loss strategy.